Afnan-Aldhahri/Erlang/Recources/Sequential Erlang.md

 • A list of values to be printed

-The formatting string contains characters that are printed as they are with control se- quences for formatting.
 Control sequences begin with a tilde (~), and the simplest form is a single character, indicating the following:

 ~c :